 If you intend on using bearers on top of TuffBlocks, joists on top of bearers, and then decking or finishing material/sheeting – less TuffBlocks will be required.
 As an example, a low level 3m x 3m deck would require bearers to be supported say every 1.5m, bearers would be spaced every 1.5m to support the joists, so 3 x TuffBlocks per bearer, 3 x bearers = 9 x TuffBlocks.
 The above measurements are a basic guide only, refer to the TuffBlock installation guide and your material supplier to ensure correct spacing is maintained for structural integrity.

-Are TuffBlocks Cheaper than using Steel Post Supports and Concrete?
+Are TuffBlocks cheaper than using Steel Post Supports and in Concrete?

 How high can I build using TuffBlocks as the foundation?

 TuffBlocks have been engineered for structures up to 1m above ground.
 Having said this many people have built structures higher than this using the composite foundation method (TuffBlocks in combination with concrete-in-ground footings).
 We recommend that you consult with a qualified builder or engineering regarding your special design and environment.

 I live in a Far North Queensland which can be a high wind / cyclonic area, can I use TuffBlocks?